 That was my welcome to Martes de Challa in Peru — a spontaneous and protracted water fight throughout Peru that has merged with Carnival.
 In typical South American fashion, the holiday combines both Christian and Andean customs.
 Pachamama is a benevolent Andean goddess and scholars believe her festival day became tangled with the traditions of Shrove Tuesday (the last day before Lent).
-Worshippers would sprinkle water as an offering to Pachamama, a tradition that has since ballooned.
+Worshipers would sprinkle water as an offering to Pachamama, a tradition that has since ballooned.

-In parts of the region with strong indigenous cultures, the week before Lent now includes a week long water fight, filled with giant squirt guns, spray cans of foam and sometimes even buckets emptied over your head.
+In parts of the region with strong indigenous cultures, the week before Lent now includes a week-long water fight, filled with giant squirt guns, spray cans of foam and sometimes even buckets emptied over your head.
 (That last one only happened to me once.)
 Spontaneous battles break out in the streets and bystanders beware.
-Most revellers are generally respectful of visitors and won’t soak you if you’re carrying an armful of groceries, but you should expect to get caught in the crossfire or an ambush.
+Most revelers are generally respectful of visitors and won’t soak you if you’re carrying an armful of groceries, but you should expect to get caught in the crossfire or an ambush.
 I advise you to emulate the locals and carry a plastic poncho, or at least a change of dry clothes in a waterproof bag.